craigbruenderman/blog/content/posts/pan-fw-part-2/index.md

 https://weberblog.net/route-vs-policy-based-vpn-tunnels/

+## NAT Policy

+* Original packet is source information prio to any translation taking place
+  * That means pre-NAT packet information and pre-NAT zone information

+## Security Policy

+* Pre-NAT IPs, but post-NAT zones

+## Source NAT

+## Destination NAT

+Swap the destination address

+When using DNAT with IPsec tunnels on a Palo Alto firewall, the key is to configure the routing table to point the translated IP addresses through the tunnel interface.
+This ensures that packets, after being translated, are correctly routed through the VPN tunnel.
 ### Policy-based VPNs

 A policy-based VPN does NOT use the routing table but a special additional policy to decide whether IP traffic is sent through a VPN tunnel or not.
 This policy is similar to policy-based routing which takes precedence over the normal routing table.
 Hence there are NO routing statements about the remote networks within the routing table.